Safe to ship

 The real ship/no-ship question

-A release can pass tests and still carry unacceptable risk.
-The decision needs to account for what changed, which user journeys are exposed, what evidence is missing, and whether recent failures change the risk.
+A release can pass every test and still carry unacceptable risk.
+The decision needs to account for what changed, which user journeys are exposed, what evidence is missing, and whether recent failures change the picture.
+Green checks tell you the code passed the gates you have.
+They can't tell you whether those gates are enough for this particular change.

 Why confidence breaks down